 Depending on when you plant your germinated seeds, it can determine how large your plant will get.
 If you start too late in the season your plant will not produce many buds, if any at all.
 In the northern hemisphere, seedlings are planted from March through May depending on the temperature.
 Flowers are normally harvested from September to November.
 If you live in the southern hemisphere the planting and flowering time will be reversed.
 So, you would plant from September through November and then harvest your buds from March to May.
 Those living in the tropics close to the equator have it good as they could possibly harvest outdoor marijuana throughout the whole year.

 As the days get shorter, the weather gets cooler, and the nights get longer, the cannabis plant will switch from a vegetative stage to a flowering stage.
 The exact timing of this differs depending on which latitude the plant is growing.
-If the same strain is grown in Colorado as it is in Amsterdam it may begin flowering early July in Colorado but not until August in Amsterdam.
+If the same strain is grown in Colorado as it is in Amsterdam it may begin flowering in early July in Colorado but not until August in Amsterdam.

 12 hours of light and 12 hours of darkness